 “Of course, this portrait of tranquility, normalcy and pragmatism is often downplayed by the sensationalist national media in faraway Washington, DC.
 There, amid wild speculation about absurdly apocalyptic hypotheticals, the fist-shaking fogies are negatively caricaturing legalization in a fit of reefer madness.

 For instance, there’s been tripe like Ruth Marcus’s Washington Post screed that at once warns of the supposed ‘perils of legalized pot’ and absolves herself for previously using the drug.

-The article is followed by several comments from readers; I have selected the first such comment for a point it brings up:
+The article is followed by several comments from readers.
+Probably the vast percentage of reader’s comments are worthless, but I have selected the first such comment (from Tibetan Cowboy) for a point it brings up:

 Actually, the price of legal weed in idaho should be dramatically lower than the former illegal weed.
 This should lower the amount of spendable cash in those communities or families that cultivated and sold it.
 Of course, the taxes will be an enormous boon to the state and, hopefully, most of those people.
 Taxes should reach nine figures rather quickly, not something to laugh at in a sparsely populated state.

 Also, there should be a boom in tourism throughout the state.
 This will put even more money in circulation and more taxes paid!
 For this reason, the state should see that even the smallest town in Idaho has its own corner pot shoppe.